By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 My guess is that the increased use of the newer atypical antipsychotic medications has resulted in people with psychosis leading better, safer lives.

-Another overlooked factor in accident prevention has been the association of marijuana smoking and serious car accidents.
+Another overlooked factor in accident prevention has been the association between marijuana smoking and serious car accidents.
 Most people know about the connection between alcohol and accidents but weed?

 Studies have shown that the majority of drivers involved in serious accidents are positive for marijuana (THC) at the time of their accident.
 Either smoking marijuana is increasing your risk of an accident, or most people these days are smoking weed.